Insanity defense: Mitigating factors and diminished capacity

 The United States Supreme Court (in Penry v.
 Lynaugh) and the United States Court of Appeals for the Fifth Circuit (in Bigby v.
 Dretke) have been clear in their decisions that jury instructions in death penalty cases that do not ask about mitigating factors regarding the defendant's mental health violate the defendant's Eighth Amendment rights, saying that the jury is to be instructed to consider mitigating factors when answering unrelated questions.
 This ruling suggests specific explanations to the jury are necessary to weigh mitigating factors.

 Diminished responsibility or diminished capacity can be employed as a mitigating factor or partial defense to crimes.
 In the United States, diminished capacity is applicable to more circumstances than the insanity defense.
 The Homicide Act 1957 is the statutory basis for the defense of diminished responsibility in England and Wales, whereas in Scotland it is a product of case law.
 The number of findings of diminished responsibility has been matched by a fall in unfitness to plead and insanity findings.
 A plea of diminished capacity is different from a plea of insanity in that "reason of insanity" is a full defense while "diminished capacity" is merely a plea to a lesser crime.

+Intoxication

+Depending on jurisdiction, circumstances and crime, intoxication may be a defense, a mitigating factor or an aggravating factor.
+However, most jurisdictions differentiate between voluntary intoxication and involuntary intoxication.
+In some cases, intoxication (usually involuntary intoxication) may be covered by the insanity defense.